Aiven-Open/myhoard/README.md

 corresponding MySQL configuration option except full path is always required here.

+**restore_basebackup_max_target_time**

+Maximum target time allowed for basebackup restoration, meaning that only backups created before this time can be restored, otherwise the request will fail.

 **restore_free_memory_percentage**

 Maximum percentage of system memory to allow xtrabackup to use while